shanebodimer/Payment-Split/README.md

 # PaymentSplit
 Splitting of group expenses with Python.

-## How to format your input.txt file.
+## How to format your input.txt file
 The first line should be the first names of all involved, seperated by a space.
 ~~~~
 shane maneesh cliff angelo